 9.3.10.3.2 Scheduling availability of UE performing measurements with a different subcarrier spacing than PDSCH/PDCCH on FR1

-For UE which do not support simultaneousRxDataSSB-DiffNumerology [14] the following restrictions apply due to SS-RSRP/RSRQ/SINR measurement
+For UE which do not support simultaneousRxDataSSB-DiffNumerology-Inter-r16 [14] the following restrictions apply due to SS-RSRP/RSRQ/SINR measurement

-- If [deriveSSB-IndexFromCell-inter] is enabled

 - The UE is not expected to receive PDCCH/PDSCH/TRS/CSI-RS for CQI on the union of restricted serving cell symbols due to measurement of all MOs, where the restricted serving cell symbols due to measurement of MO i include

-- serving cell symbols fully or partially overlap with SSB symbols to be measured on MO i, and △t serving cell symbol before each consecutive SSB symbols to be measured and △t serving cell symbol after each consecutive SSB symbols to be measured within SMTC window duration, if [deriveSSB-IndexFromCell-inter] is enabled for MO i, [and the alignment enabling conditions are satisfied.] △t is defined as the minimum integer number of symbols with total duration no smaller than the tolerance specified in clause 7.8.
+- serving cell symbols fully or partially overlap with SSB symbols to be measured on MO i, and △t serving cell symbol before each consecutive SSB symbols to be measured and △t serving cell symbol after each consecutive SSB symbols to be measured within SMTC window duration, if [deriveSSB-IndexFromCell-inter] is enabled for MO i, [and the alignment enabling conditions are satisfied.] △t is defined as the minimum integer number of symbols with total duration no smaller than the tolerance specified in clause 7.9.